 They can also capture the demeanor of others at the time of the accident.
 Sound is important because it can capture such factors as admissions of fault, intoxication, statements about insurance, and other inculpating statements.

 Another reason to take photographs and video is that doing so makes it difficult for people to change their stories later.

 Are witness statements important?

-Witnesses are not under any legal obligation to speak with you or provide you with a written statement.
-However, they can be very helpful in the construction of your claim.
+Witnesses are under no legal obligation to speak with you or provide you with a written statement.
+However, they can be very helpful in constructing your claim.
 If you can find a witness who agrees to speak with you, get some paper and ask them to write down what they saw and heard.

 Be sure the witnesses sign and date each page of their statement and get their contact information in case you need to reach them later.